joelchrono12/joelchrono12.ml/_posts/2021-04-05-reading-a-lotta-books.md

 title: Reading books once again
 header: Reading books once again
 description: I have been trapped into a new book series and I have never read so much in years.
 My favorite genre and some related thoughts
-tags: reading lifestyle thoughts ramble
+tags: hobbies reading lifestyle thoughts ramble
 permalink: /blog/reading-a-lotta-books/
 layout: post
 com_id: 106018619139281939